Skip to content

 The court may also assign divisible property, which includes any changes in value (positive or negative) of your marital assets that occur between the date of your separation and the finalization of your divorce.

-Reliable and experienced Boone divorce attorneys
+Speak with a dedicated and experienced Boone divorce attorney today

 Boone Office